emacsmirror/inhibit-mouse/README.md

 The `inhibit-mouse` package allows deactivating mouse input during editing in Emacs.

-The concept of using `input-decode-map` was introduced by Stefan Monnier, who proposed his solution for disabling mouse input in an emacs-devel discussion.
+The concept of using `input-decode-map` was introduced by Stefan Monnier in the emacs-devel mailing list ([here](https://lists.gnu.org/archive/html/emacs-devel/2024-11/msg00027.html)), who proposed his solution for disabling mouse input in an emacs-devel discussion.
 This discussion was initiated by Daniel Radetsky, who suggested a C patch to address the issue of mouse functionality in Emacs.

 ## Installation